jamiewilbraham/azure-docs/articles/cognitive-services/Face/Overview.md

 ---
 title: What is the Face API?
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: The Azure Cognitive Services Face API provides algorithms that are used to detect, recognize, and analyze human faces in images.
+description: The Azure Cognitive Research Technologies Face API provides algorithms that are used to detect, recognize, and analyze human faces in images.
 author: PatrickFarley
 manager: nitinme